-Option 3: Having your premium taken out of your monthly Social Security check
+Option 3: Having your premium taken out of your monthly Social Security check are responsible for making sure that your plan premium is paid on time.
+To change your payment method, contact Customer Service.

 You can have the plan premium taken out of your monthly Social Security check.
 Contact Customer Service for more information on how to pay your monthly plan premium this way.
 We will be happy to help you set this up.